certbot/certbot/docs/using.rst

 Note that these lock files will only prevent other instances of Certbot from using those directories, not other processes.
-If you'd like to run multiple instances of Certbot simultaniously you should specify different directories as the ``--work-dir``, ``--logs-dir``, and ``--config-dir`` for each instance of Certbot that you would like to run.
+If you'd like to run multiple instances of Certbot simultaneously you should specify different directories as the ``--work-dir``, ``--logs-dir``, and ``--config-dir`` for each instance of Certbot that you would like to run.